econia-labs/econia/doc/doc-site/overview/markets.md

     * A user submits a bid to buy a `Coin<FOO>` of `value` 120 at a price of 3.
     * The "scaled size" of the order (number of parcels) is 12 (`120 / 10 = 12`), and it takes a `Coin<BAR>` of `value` 36 (`12 * 3 = 36`) to fill the order
     * The order is stored in memory with a scaled price of 3 and a scaled size 12

+In terms of conventional trading semantics, "scale factor" is analogous to lot size, with Econia implementing a fixed tick size of 1 for every trading pair.
+In future releases, Econia will likely switch to using these terms exclusively, with configurable lot and tick size scheduled for a [future release](https://github.com/econia-labs/econia/issues/10#issuecomment-1201406918).

 ## Markets